-Switch on the machine by rotating the main isolator.
+Switch on the machine by rotating the main isolator and pressing the on/off button ensuring the access door is closed and the emergency stop switch is unlatched.

-Correct phase connection is determined by checking that the cooling air flowing through the power unit is from the front panel to the rear of machine.
-If this is incorrect, change two of the three phase connections at the power supply and check again.
+Correct phase connection is determined by checking that the cooling air flowing through the power unit is from the left hand panel to the right of the machine.
+Also, the water light will be illuminated if the motors are rotating incorrectly.
+If these conditions are not correct, change two of the three phase connections at the power supply and check again.